ExpressLRS/ExpressLRS/README.md

 #### Enclosures

 STLs for printing your own enclosure are available in the [STL folder](https://github.com/AlessandroAU/ExpressLRS/tree/master-dev/STL).
 <img src="img/ttgo_lora_wiring_diagram.png" width="50%"><img src="img/TTGO_BOARD_2.png" width="50%">

-Building should be self explanatory given the schematic and BOM for each.

 ### Legal Stuff
 The use and operation of this type of device may require a license and some countries may forbid its use.
 It is entirely up to the end user to ensure compliance with local regulations.
 This is experimental software/hardware and there is no guarantee of stability or reliability.
 USE AT YOUR OWN RISK